Investors remain nimble and continue to take a diversified approach for optimal risk-adjusted returns

 The latest results from Altus Group’s Investment Trends Survey (ITS) for the 4 Benchmark asset classes show that the Overall Capitalization Rate (OCR) continues to trend downwards, declining from 5.02% in Q4 2018 to 4.98% in Q4 2019 and down from 5.01% from the previous quarter (Figure 1).

 Current domestic political risks, mounting geopolitical tensions, global trade disputes, fluctuations in commodity prices and challenges with emerging market volatility have weighed heavy on the investment landscape.
 Canada is still one of the most sought-after markets for investors that are seeking safe returns.
 A softening of the global economy led major central banks to ease their monetary policies and lower interest rates, while the Bank of Canada has kept interest rates unchanged for more than a year.
 According to the Conference Board of Canada, interest rates are expected to remain unchanged in 2020 and Canada’s economy is expected to grow by 1.8% in 2020 and 1.9% in 2021, a slight uptick from last year’s 1.7% growth.
 Investors continue to maintain a diversified portfolio focusing on a spread of safe and stable assets while also adjusting their risk profile and real estate investment strategies in core and emerging markets.
-Toronto took the lead this quarter as the top market preferred by investors followed by Vancouver which remained unchanged, while all other markets displayed downward momentum (Figure 2).
+Vancouver held its position as the top market preferred by investors, followed by Toronto which was the only market showing an increase in momentum this quarter, while all other markets displayed downward momentum (Figure 2).

 OCR Trends – 4 Benchmark Asset Classes